 We can survey an Enterprise network quickly and deliver results in hours.

-Our innovative process and an experienced team, ChannelSOC, LLC leverages the Infocyte HUNT™ platform, an agentless compromise assessment capability, to perform state analysis of networked endpoints (workstations and servers) to identify the presence of malware or unauthorized activity.
+Our innovative process and an experienced team, ChannelSOC leverages the Infocyte HUNT™ platform, an agentless compromise assessment capability, to perform state analysis of networked endpoints (workstations and servers) to identify the presence of malware or unauthorized activity.

 We employ certified Threat Hunters that follow the MITRE (ATT&CK) model for Adversarial Tactics, Techniques and Common Knowledge.